arisGio/webpack/README.md

 --> when you run the server, it's not running directly from the files in dist --> it's actually running it from memory

 change code in index.js & npm run build --> does not create additional bundle files

+## Source Maps

+this is one more option we can add source maps are good for debugging because a lot of times you are going to get a message with a line number that does not show you where the actual problem is in your source code

+--> source maps provide a map for of from your dist or production code to your source code

+--> to enable source maps is easy..

+tweek webpack.config.js & npm run build to see the result --> we get a js.map source file --> which you can use in the browser in SOURCES and help you debbug